jhpyle/docassemble/_docs/docker.md

   -d -p 80:80 -p 443:443 jhpyle/docassemble
 {% endhighlight %}

-When it comes time to update the certificate files, save the new certificates as `nginx.crt` and `nginx.key`, and then do:
+When it comes time to update your NGINX certificate files, save the new certificates as `nginx.crt` and `nginx.key`, and then do:

 {% highlight bash %}
 docker cp nginx.crt a3970318cb38:/usr/share/docassemble/certs/